 Applications for the fall cohorts are available in April of each year and close in August.
 Decisions on CLDP acceptance are made in September.

-Can a recipient of the Department of Defense (DoD) Cyber Scholar Program (CySP) or the National Science Foundation (NSF) CyberCorps Scholarship for Service (SFS) scholarship apply for and participate in the DCLDP?
+Can a recipient of the Department of Defense (DoD) Cyber Scholar Program (CySP) or the National Science Foundation (NSF) CyberCorps Scholarship for Service (SFS) scholarship apply for and participate in CLDP?

-Yes, the DCLDP is open to DoD CySP and NSF CyberCorps SFS scholars.
+Yes, CLDP is open to DoD CySP and NSF CyberCorps SFS scholars.

 I am not currently enrolled in the Cybersecurity minor.
 How do I enroll in one of the three tracks of the Cybersecurity minor?

 I am currently a student worker with an on campus IT team (TAMU IT, Engineering IT, TAMUS SOC).
-Can my continued support in such a role be counted toward my experiential learning in the DCLDP?
+Can my continued support in such a role be counted toward my experiential learning in CLDP?

-If I am graduating in December 2023, may I still apply?
+If I have less than two years left in my degree plan, may I still apply?

 Yes.
-We encourage any juniors who meet the program eligibility requirements to apply to the DCLDP.
+We encourage any junior who meets the program eligibility requirements to apply to CLDP.
 A student whose degree plan will span at least one summer (allowing for a cyber-related internship) will be able to achieve maximum benefit from the program.
 The Selection Committee will review all applications submitted during the application period, and all aspects of the applications will be considered.

 I am a sophomore enrolled in one of the three tracks of the Cybersecurity minor.
-May I apply and be considered for the DCLDP?
+May I apply and be considered for CLDP?